bukasin1/Transactions-app-postgres/README.md

 To make a transfer the endpoint is `http://localhost:3005/api/transfer`

-To view the account balance for an account the endpoint is `localhost:3005/api/balance/{{accountNumber}}`
+To view the account balance for an account the endpoint is `http://localhost:3005/api/balance/{{accountNumber}}`

-NOTE: {{accountNumber}} should be replaced with an existing account number.
+NOTE: `{{accountNumber}}` should be replaced with an existing account number.
+For example, to check the account balance of account `1234567890`, you would send a `GET`request to `http://localhost:3005/api/balance/1234567890`

 ## Considerations